o3de/sig-testing/rfcs/test_harness/in_engine_test_harness.md

    - reset any secondary data tracked by AI or Progression systems

 This test could be summarized as "When hostile AI meet, they attack one another and cause damage."
 Depending on the game design, such a test could also be extended into a deeper test of verifying one of the characters eventually collapses. (this would make the test slower and also more fragile to gameplay changes, if in potentially useful ways which can expose game design issues)

+These tests use the same interface as Scenario 1.
+The primary difference is what repo they exist in, what they test, and who maintains them.

 ### Scenario 3: Tests of networked game logic